 We do, of course, have a security system.

-The Center is still recovering from our fire and is currently open only by appointment.
+The Center is still recovering from our fire and is currently open only by appointment and for scheduled events.
 Please email us at email@example.com to schedule a visit.
-We hope to return to regular hours sometime in the summer of 2022.
+We hope to return to regular hours sometime in 2023.

 Parking: There’s ample free parking in front of our building on Clayton Road.
 Parking for seven cars may be available in our lot directly behind our building, but this isn’t always the case as the rear is still under construction, and we don’t yet have a rear entry into the building.
 Also, the nearby Commerce Bank graciously allows us to use their parking lot when they’re closed.